Welcome to the Degree Doctor blog - structured, practical guidance for qualitative PhD researchers.

 Learn how to structure a qualitative PhD research proposal, including research questions, literature foundations and methodology.

-Six top tips to pass your PhD viva
+Six tips to pass your PhD viva - a guide for qualitative doctoral candidates

 How to Write a Qualitative PhD Research Proposal: Structure, strategy, and what reviewers look for